 In the event that one spouse wasted marital assets by misusing property, a judge may assign the other spouse a larger part of the remaining assets.
 Or, if one spouse’s behavior was “egregious,” a judge can also assign more assets to the other spouse.

 When it comes to debts, courts usually divide them equally, unless one spouse is solely responsible for the debt, receives the entire benefit of the debt or is better able to pay for the debt.

 You can either negotiate your own property division with your spouse, or a judge will make the decision on your behalf if you and your spouse cannot amicably reach an agreement on your own.
 In most cases, it is in your best interest to resolve all the details amicably.
 The court will be more limited in how it will divide the assets.
 Judges are given limited information and cannot fully understand your needs.

 To negotiate your own division, you will need to identify all of the marital property, determine the value of the marital property, and distribute the property (this includes selling the marital home and dividing the proceeds, etc.).
 Our experienced team of New Jersey property division lawyers at Burnham Douglass Attorneys at Law knows how to approach asset distribution cases in a way that ensures you can safely secure the personal properties rightfully entitled to you.

-Our offices are conveniently located in Marlton and Somers Point, New Jersey and we serve clients throughout South Jersey, including but not limited to the communities of Cherry Hill, Medford, Moorestown, Mt.
+Our offices are conveniently located in Marlton and Northfield, New Jersey and we serve clients throughout South Jersey, including but not limited to the communities of Cherry Hill, Medford, Moorestown, Mt.
 Laurel, Princeton and Voorhees.

 We want to help you protect your property in a divorce.
 To get started, give us a call at (856) 512-1461 or contact us online.
 Our convenient office hours include same-day appointments, video consultations, and after-hours and weekend appointments.